-Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 176913.
+Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 179739.

-Applicants should ask their referees to send their letters of reference DIRECTLY to the Recruitment Coordinator, email: references@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 176913.
+Applicants should also ask two referees to send letters of reference DIRECTLY to the Recruitment Coordinator, email: references@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 179739.

-Referees should preferably not, all be from the same institution and whenever possible one should be the applicant's current, or most recent, supervisor.
-NOTE: reference letters must be received from your referees by the closing date for your application to be complete.
+Referees should preferably not all be from the same institution and whenever possible one should be the applicant's current, or most recent, supervisor.
+NOTE: Applicants are responsible for contacting two of their referees and making sure that their letters are sent to references@maths.ox.ac.uk by the closing date.

-All applications must be received by 12.00 noon UK time on Monday 16 December 2024.
+All applications must be received by 12.00 noon UK time on Friday 4 July 2025

-Interviews are anticipated to take place on Friday 3 January 2025.
+Interviews are anticipated to take place week commencing 14 July 2025.